 Introduction to the level of Emergency Medical Technician (EMT) - Basic.
 Includes all the skills necessary to provide emergency medical care at a basic life support level with an ambulance service or other specialized services.
-Lab fees apply

-EMSP 2206 - EMERGENCY PHARMACOLOGY
+EMSP 2306 - EMERGENCY PHARMACOLOGY

 Utilization of medications in treating emergency situations.